 Tennis elbow typically results from vigorous use and movements of the wrist, arm or hand over via overuse or via overstraining.
 The affected soft tissue are forearm muscles that move your fingers, hand, wrist and forearm and their corresponding tendons.
 Overuse of these muscles depends on how long you do something and how much effort you exert doing it.
 The constant tugging at the point of attachment on the outside of your elbow (lateral epicondyle) can cause these tendons to become inflamed and strained.

 Your muscles and tendons can then become irritated which will result in weaker tendons, tiny tendon tears and development of scar tissue and/or calcium deposits.
-The development of scar tissue will put pressure on your soft tissue and nerves, and interrupt the blood flow to this area; reduced blood flow will have a negative impact on your bodys ability to regenerate healthy tendon tissue.
+The development of scar tissue will put pressure on your soft tissue and nerves, and interrupt the blood flow to this area; reduced blood flow will have a negative impact on your bodys ability to grow new healthy tissue.
 Scar tissue is tough to get rid of and can cause significant pain over a long period of time.
 The application of deep heat when combined with physical therapy and a conservative treatment plan will aid most patients in a reduction of scar tissue, while simultaneously increasing the regeneration rate of healthy tendon and muscle tissue.
 By following a conservative treatment regimen, tennis elbow sufferers can once again get back to a normal pain free lifestyle faster than most would expect.

 There can be different factors leading to a re-injury of your lateral epicondyle, but in most cases, the strongest reasons are: